Virgin Atlantic launches High Five: Earn bonus points for (not very) frequent flying

-Virgin Atlantic has announced that it’ll be adding a new feature to its Flying Club loyalty program in the new year.
+Virgin Atlantic has launched a new feature to its Flying Club loyalty program called “High Five.”

-Starting in January 2026, all Flying Club members will be eligible to earn towards High Five.
-This will reward you for flying with Virgin in five different calendar years.
-Even better is the fact that award flights will be eligible and qualifying activity will be backdated up to five years.
+As of today, all Flying Club members are eligible to earn toward High Five, which rewards them for flying with Virgin across five calendar years.
+Even better, award flights will be eligible, and the qualifying activity will be backdated up to five years.

 Virgin Atlantic Flying Club High Five

 If you fly with Virgin in five different years – which don’t have to be consecutive – you’ll earn 12,000 bonus points.
-That’s a great reward considering award flights count and award pricing between the US and UK starts at 6,000 points one way.
+That’s a great reward, considering award flights count, and award pricing between the US and the UK starts at 6,000 points one-way.

 After you’ve reached your first High Five, you’ll earn 10% bonus points on paid flights with Virgin thereafter if you have entry-level Red tier status.
 You’ll then earn a new High Five reward for every five different calendar years that you fly with Virgin Atlantic.

 Virgin Atlantic has also stated that only flights taken as a Flying Club member count towards a High Five.
-That means that if you flew on Virgin Atlantic metal but the flight was booked with, say, Delta SkyMiles, that won’t be eligible either unless your Virgin Atlantic Flying Club number was attached to your ticket at the time of flying.
+That means if you flew on Virgin Atlantic metal but the flight was booked with, say, Delta SkyMiles, it won’t be eligible either unless your Virgin Atlantic Flying Club number was attached to your ticket at the time of booking.

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.